-Members of the Family Practice Group have considerable experience in matters relating to matrimonial finance work, offering high quality legal advice and representation to parties to ancillary relief applications in the County Court, Principal Registry of the Family Division and the High Court.
+Members of the Family Practice Group have considerable experience in matters relating to matrimonial finance work, offering high quality legal advice and representation to parties to ancillary relief applications in the Family Court and the Family Division.

 The team’s noted expertise includes:

-- All levels of ancillary Relief from high profile/high net worth complex proceedings to modest asset disputes
+- All levels of financial remedy work from high profile and high net worth complex proceedings to modest asset disputes

 - Bankruptcy and liquidation